For explanation of figures and data, see footnotes below.

 Almost all energy values shown above are expressed as primary energy, or total primary energy requirement (TPER).
 This is a measure of all the energy consumed by the organisation and accounts for the energy that is consumed and/or lost in transformation, transmission and distribution processes.
 The savings values shown for specific named energy projects are also expressed as total final consumption (TFC), which does not account for the energy consumed and/or lost in transformation, transmission and distribution processes.

-Energy savings since baseline (Deterioration in energy efficiency since baseline)
+Energy savings since energy efficiency baseline (Deterioration in energy efficiency since baseline)

-The percentage saving (or deterioration) shown is the percentage improvement (deterioration) in the energy performance of HSE since its baseline period.
-The energy performance is tracked between the baseline and 2020 using an Energy Performance Indicator (EnPI).
+The percentage saving (or deterioration) shown is the percentage improvement (deterioration) in the energy performance of HSE since its EE baseline period.
+The energy performance is tracked between the EE baseline and 2030 using an Energy Performance Indicator (EnPI).

 Actual consumption